20GotoTen/es-theme-retrofix/README.md

-Retrofix - Emulationstation theme for Batocera 5.25+
+Retrofix - A theme for Batocera and RetoBat 5.25+
 ====================================================

 Theme designed by 20Goto10